- Fee assured

 Radiotherapy for Early Dupuytren's disease and Ledderhose disease

-Radiotherapy for Plantar Fasciitis
+Radiotherapy for Plantar Fasciitis and Achilles Tendinopathy

-Radiotherapy for Benign Diseases
+Radiotherapy for Benign Disease

 - BSc (hons) in Biomedical Science University of Manchester 1995